whereisrysmind/pm5-connection-examples/README.md

 # PM5 Bluetooth JavaScript Demo

-A comprehensive JavaScript implementation for connecting to Concept2 PM5 rowing machines via Web Bluetooth API.
+A simple JavaScript implementation for connecting to Concept2 PM5 rowing machines via Web Bluetooth API.
 This project demonstrates how to:

 - Discover and connect to PM5 devices
 - Read device information
 - Subscribe to real-time workout data
 - Parse telemetry data (distance, time, pace, stroke data, etc.)
+- Send control commands to the PM5

 ## Features